open-webui/docs/docs/tutorial/openedai-speech-integration.md

 If you encounter any issues, make sure that:

-* The `openedai-speech` service is running and exposed on port 8000.
+* The `openedai-speech` service is running and the port you set in the docker-compose.yml file is exposed.
-* The `host.docker.internal` hostname is resolvable from within the Open WebUI container.
-* `host.docker.internal` is required since `openedai-speech` is exposed via `localhost` on your PC, but `open-webui` cannot normally access this from within its container.
+* The `host.docker.internal` hostname is resolvable from within the Open WebUI container. `host.docker.internal` is required since `openedai-speech` is exposed via `localhost` on your PC, but `open-webui` cannot normally access this from within its container.
 * The API key is set to a dummy value, as `openedai-speech` doesn't require an API key.

 **Additional Resources**